nvsnkv/NVs.OccupancySensor/readme.md

     2. Ensure MQTT settings are correct;
     3. Set `StreamingAllowed` to _True_ to enable video translations on debug page;
 2. Deploy the application (either run [dotnet publish](https://docs.microsoft.com/ru-ru/dotnet/core/tools/dotnet-publish) or just move `NVs.OccupancySensor.API` folder to the preferred location);
+3. Start the app by running `dotnet occ-sensor.dll` in the target folder.
+By default app will start listening on port 5000;
-3. Open `/debug.html` URL in your favorite browser.
+4. Open `/debug.html` URL in your favorite browser.
 If application was successfully deployed you should see the debug page;
-4. Start the sensor by making a POST HTTP request to `/api/v1/Sensor/Start`.
+5. Start the sensor by making a POST HTTP request to `/api/v1/Sensor/Start`.
 You can download API definition from `/swagger/v1/swagger.json` and use API explorer like Swagger-UI or Postman to simplify requests submission;
-5. Refresh the debug page;
+6. Refresh the debug page;
-6. Adjust the position of your camera using the translations on the debug page;
+7. Adjust the position of your camera using the translations on the debug page;
-7. Start MQTT adapter by making a POST HTTP request to `/api/v1/MQTTAdapter/Start`;
+8. Start MQTT adapter by making a POST HTTP request to `/api/v1/MQTTAdapter/Start`;
-8. Ensure that sensor started to publish MQTT topics to the server;
+9. Ensure that sensor started to publish MQTT topics to the server;
-9. If everything is fine, set `StreamingAllowed` to _False_ to improve your privacy;
+10. If everything is fine, set `StreamingAllowed` setting to _False_ to improve your privacy;
-10. Additionaly, update `StartSensor` and `StartMQTT` settings to _True_ to enable automated start after reboots;
+11. Additionaly, update `StartSensor` and `StartMQTT` settings to _True_ to enable automated start after reboots;
+12. Restart application;
-11. Read the docs below.
+13. Read the docs below.
 # Docs
 ## Configuration
 On a high level, application is doing the following actions to find out if someone is present in the room: